-As a consequence of low disease pressure and no freshet impacts in 2012, observed mortalities, the percentage of oysters found dead in a sample, were the lowest since 1985, before diseases put a stranglehold on the population.
-This marks the ninth consecutive year that observed mortalities remained well below the 28-year average of 24.6% (Table 5).
-For the 43 disease monitoring bars, the most recent nine-year average observed mortality of 14% approaches the background mortality levels of 10% or less found prior to the mid-1980s disease epizootics (MDNR, unpubl. data).
-The 2012 observed mortality of 7% on the Disease Bars was ranked in the lowest statistical grouping over the same time scale; six of the past eight years have been in this lowest mortality tier (Figure 11).
+As a consequence of the low disease pressure, observed mortalities, the percentage of oysters found dead in a sample, were the second lowest since 1985, before diseases seriously impacted the population.
+This marks the tenth consecutive year that observed mortalities remained well below the 29year average of 24.0% (Table 5).
+For the 43 disease monitoring bar subset, the average observed mortality of 13.8% over the last ten years approaches the background mortality levels of 10% or less found prior to the mid-1980s disease epizootics (MDNR, unpubl. data).
+The 2013 observed mortality of 8% on the Disease Bars was ranked in the lowest statistical grouping over the same period; the past three years (out of four total) were in this lowest mortality tier (Figure 11).
 This is a remarkable turnaround from 2002 when record-high disease levels devastated Maryland populations, killing 58% of the oysters.